IntroPhylogenomics/GeneTreeInference/README.md

 # Inferring Gene Trees

 This repository contains tutorials for learning about maximum likelihood (ML) and Bayesian inference of trees from individual genes.
 For ML inference, we will use [IQTree](http://www.iqtree.org).
 For Bayesian inference, we will use [RevBayes](https://revbayes.github.io).
 [AliView](http://www.ormbunkar.se/aliview/) will also be helpful to view sequence alignments, and [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) will be helpful to view trees.
+Finally, a software tool called (Tracer)[https://github.com/beast-dev/tracer/releases/tag/v1.7.2] is useful for diagnosing the performance of our MCMC based analyses.

 - Maximum likelihood inference (general)
   - [Genetic Distance](https://github.com/IntroPhylogenomics/GeneTreeInference/blob/master/ML_GeneticDistance.md)